• Skip to primary navigation

 • 📖 Recipe

-So, just in time for this Sunday… let’s talk stew.
+So, just in time for this Sunday, let’s talk stew.
 I love my stew recipe.
 Not just because it is delicious, but because when I make it, I make it because I love my family and friends.
-I want them to know I love them by making something that takes time, because…
+I want them to know I love them by making something that takes time because for me time & care spent = love.

 Three Secrets to Making the Best Beef Stew